Investing with BAI Capital

 Our projects are financed by combining a construction loan with raised equity capital at a very conservative 55/45% ratio.
 Split 3 ways, common shares are initially offered followed by 2 rounds of preferred shares.

-We invite you to join us as a preferred or common partner in our exclusive opportunities.
+We invite you to join us as a preferred or common partner in our exclusive real estate investment opportunities.

-The team at BAI Capital can take the time to show you our current projects as well as our anticipated future options.
+The team at BAI Capital – the best real estate investment company in Florida – can take the time to show you our current projects and future options.
 After a careful analysis, you can decide how much to invest in your chosen fund, whether in common or preferred shares.
 Your capital will be protected in a legal structure that transforms it into an assets partner, in this case, of the developing venture.

 Minimum investment is 150,000 USD.

-To learn more about Private Equity Real Estate Investments please download our Equity FAQ brochure.
+To learn more about equity investment in real estate development projects please download our Equity FAQ brochure.

 Common share investors will receive up to 36% of net operating profit yearly and the remaining portion of their funds when the project is completed.